 CAR endorsed Mayor Lori Lightfoot’s Chicago Housing Solidarity Pledge in April.
 The pledge states that Chicago’s leading residential housing lenders and landlord associations stand with all Chicagoans by affirming they may provide deferred payments and other relief for eligible renters and mortgage borrowers who demonstrate a significant financial impact from the COVID-19 pandemic.
 Learn more about the pledge.

 The Community Investment Corporation and The Preservation Compact have compiled relevant resources that may be helpful to building owners and tenants during the COVID-19 health pandemic.
 Access them here.

 With so much discussion around rent payments during COVID-19, the National Apartment Association has released a video explaining the breakdown of $1 of rent.
 Watch it here.

 - You can continue to reach us by phone, chat and email.

-- Sentrilock lockboxes may be ordered online or over the phone and will be delivered to you, as long as UPS remains operating.
+- Sentrilock lockboxes may be ordered online or over the phone.

-- While classroom classes remain cancelled, we have many virtual options for you to complete your CE and professional development during this unexpected downtime, including both webinar and online courses.
+- While classroom classes are resuming, we have many virtual options for you to complete your CE and professional development during this unexpected downtime, including both webinar and online courses.

 Questions?
 Please reach out to our events team.